Troubleshooting Nominatim Installations

 Either add reported directories to the list or disable this setting temporarily by dding ";" at the beginning of the line.
 Don't forget to enable this setting again once you are done with the PHP command line operations.

-The Apache log contains lots of PHP warnings like this:
+The Apache log may contain lots of PHP warnings like this:

 You should set the default time zone as instructed in the warning in

 php.ini file.
 Find the entry about timezone and set it to

 ; Defines the default timezone used by the date functions ; https://php.net/date.timezone date.timezone = 'America/Denver'

 echo "date.timezone = 'America/Denver'" > /etc/php.d/timezone.ini

 When running the import you may get a version mismatch:

 COPY_END for place failed: ERROR: incompatible library "/srv/Nominatim/nominatim/build/module/nominatim.so": version mismatch